kubeshop/kusk-gateway/docs/guides/mocking.md

 In case there are responses without the response schema but without the examples, these must be explicitly disabled with `mocking.enabled: false`, otherwise the configuration submission will fail.

 Note: currently `mocking` is incompatible with the `validation` option, the configuration deployment will fail if both are enabled.

+## Mocking example

+Consider the following operation in an OpenAPI definition:

 ```yaml
       /mocked/{id}: